EDCD/EDDI/VoiceAttack.md

   * {DEC:EDDI commander progress empire} The percentage progress of the commander's empire rating
   * {DEC:EDDI commander progress exploration} The percentage progress of the commander's exploration rating
   * {DEC:EDDI commander progress federation} The percentage progress of the commander's federation rating
+  * {DEC:EDDI commander progress trade} The percentage progress of the commander's trade rating

 ### Commander ratings
 Triggered when your ratings are reported.